|

 Prof. Dr. Eep Talstra: He is the man

-behind the WI Hebrew database, and continues to support Emdros
+behind the WIVU Hebrew database, and continues to support

 generosity.
 He also grants me access to Sun hardware, thereby